-1. Expect to be less engaged with events in the larger world when your own personal world is in turmoil.
+Expect to be less engaged with events in the larger world when your own personal world is in turmoil.

 If you just lost a loved one, suffered a major injury, are experiencing severe emotional or physical burnout, or are struggling to find work and pay your bills, naturally you will be less concerned with what is going on in the larger world.
 During these personally challenging times, it might be healthy to limit your exposure to the news and the suffering of others temporarily.
 (To reiterate: This is a temporary coping skill and not a long-term strategy!)

-2. Know that hiding away from suffering in the larger world does not protect your sensitive powers but rather puts them in jeopardy.
+Know that hiding away from suffering in the larger world does not protect your sensitive powers but rather puts them in jeopardy.

 Sensitive people may feel that isolating from the larger problems of the world is a way to honor or nourish their sensitivity.
 But like any other muscle, when your sensitivity is not exercised, it will atrophy.
 Tuning in to intense emotion and energy—even when it's challenging—is an important way to grow and understand your sensitivity.
-Certainly you need to create boundaries regarding other people's energy and emotions.
-Just make sure the boundaries you put up around you are not so high and thick that nothing can get through.
+Certainly, you need to create boundaries regarding other people's energy and emotions.
+Just make sure the boundaries you put up around you are not so high and thick that nothing can get through them.

-3. Understand that your exceptional sensitivity and empathy make you stronger, not weaker.
+Understand that your exceptional sensitivity and empathy make you stronger, not weaker.

 While sensitive people who easily absorb the energy and emotions of others do need to be mindful of what they expose themselves to, they are still capable of being in the world.
 When others are suffering—because of a natural disaster, mass shooting, act of war, or other devastating event—it's important that humans who were not so directly affected acknowledge the suffering of others.
 History has shown that when society denies or downplays or refuses to look at the suffering of some of its members, it is dangerous and irresponsible.

-4. Find mindful ways to approach devastating or triggering events in the larger world.
+Find mindful ways to approach devastating or triggering events in the larger world.

 If you are afraid of looking at an issue in the news because it will make you angry or re-trigger wounds of your own, that's natural.
 Yet every time an old wound is re-triggered, it paves the way for a new level of healing to present itself.
 Allow yourself a set amount of time to look at this issue or read a few articles or personal accounts of people suffering.
 Then promise yourself you will go away from it again and immerse yourself in another activity to make things more manageable.

-5. Remind yourself that you are not powerless.
+Remind yourself that you are not powerless.

-Sensitive people might shy away from following difficult cultural issues because they don't feel they can do anything to effect change.
-Have a conversation with someone in which you diplomatically debate the different possible solutions, make a monthly donation to a nonprofit that is dedicated to making change in this area, or research whether there is anything you can do in your daily life to help (like changing the politicians you support or the companies you give your business to).
+To exercise your power, have a conversation with someone in which you diplomatically debate the different possible solutions, make a monthly donation to a nonprofit that is dedicated to making changes in this area, or research whether there is anything else you can do in your daily life to help (like getting more involved in local politics or changing the companies you give your business to).

-6. Embrace the fact that you came here to feel.
+Embrace the fact that you came here to feel.